actix/actix-website/content/docs/middleware.md

 ## User sessions

-Actix provides a general solution for session management.
+Actix-web provides a general solution for session management.
 The [**actix-session**][actixsession] middleware can be used with different backend types to store session data in different backends.

 > By default, only cookie session backend is implemented.
 Other backend implementations
 > can be added.